aws-samples/hub-and-spoke-with-shared-services-vpc-terraform/README.md

 - To centralize the SSM access for the instances created in the Spoke VPCs, 3 VPC endpoints are created with "Private DNS" option disabled: ssm, ssmmessages, and ec2messages.
 3 Private Hosted Zones are created and associated with all the VPCs created (Spoke VPCs and Shared Services VPC) to allow DNS resolution.
 - The fourth VPC endpoint created is to access Amazon S3.
 As indicated before, the EC2 instance roles only have *read* permission.
-- Amazon S3 interface endpoints **do not support** the private DNS feature.
-However, thanks to the use of Private Hosted Zones, you can access S3 without having to use the VPC endpoint DNS name all the time.
-Two resource records are created within the S3 PHZ: one for the apex of the domain, and the second as a wildcard to allow all records within this domain to be resolved to the VPC endpoint.
+- For the S3 connectivity, two resource records are created within the S3 PHZ: one for the apex of the domain, and the second as a wildcard to allow all records within this domain to be resolved to the VPC endpoint.
 One example you can use to test the access to S3 is the following one: `aws s3 --region {aws_region} ls s3://`

 ### Hybrid DNS